-How to use the Metro in Paris
+How to use the metro in Paris

 Here is some information, tips and tricks to help you to use the Paris Metro without having to worry.
 The Metro is the means of transport every Parisian uses.
 With over 4 million passengers everyday, on average, 16 lines and over 300 stations, the Paris Metro is one of the biggest and most used underground networks in the world.
 And speaking of which, did you know that most Parisians refer to these metro lines by the places hey serve?
-If you didn’t, this article about the article we wrote about the top Metro lines in Paris ranked by number of tourist attractions places served is for you!
+If you didn’t, this article about the article we wrote about the top metro lines in Paris ranked by number of tourist attractions places served is for you!

-Whether you’re a tourist, a businessman away on assignment or you’re staying for a short period, the Metro is undoubtedly the most convenient way to get around in Paris and its suburbs.
+Whether you’re a tourist, a businessman away on assignment or you’re staying for a short period, the metro is undoubtedly the most convenient way to get around in Paris and its suburbs.

-How do you use the Metro ?
-Don’t panic, it’s very simple !
+How do you use the metro?
+Don’t panic, it’s very simple!
 Let us guide you…

 The Metro ticket and Pass

-- The T+ TICKET (a single metro ticket ) costs €1.90, and can be used for one journey, including any connections.
-Tickets can be purchased individually or as a book of 10 (“carnet”) for €14.50 or €7.25 for under 10s, at the ticket offices or machines in Metro stations, and also online.
+- The T+ TICKET (a single metro ticket) costs €1.90, and can be used for one journey, including any connections.
+Tickets can be purchased individually or as a book of 10 (“carnet”) for €14.50 or €7.25 for under 10s, at the ticket offices or machines in metro stations, and also online.

-It is not possible to make Metro/bus, metro/tram, RER/bus and RER/tram connections using the same t+ ticket.
+It is not possible to make metro/bus, metro/tram, RER/bus and RER/tram connections using the same t+ ticket.

 For occasional journeys you’re better off using a T+Ticket

 - The PARIS VISITE PASS is a pass tailored to your stay (1, 2, 3 or 5 days) and to the zones in which you want to travel.
 For example, a 1 day pass for travel in zones 1-3 costs €11.65 for adults and €5.80 for children.
-This pass gives you unlimited travel on the bus, metro, tramway and RER for the chosen period.
+This pass gives you unlimited travel on the bus, metro, tram and RER for the chosen period.

-- The NAVIGO PASS is an electronic pass that now allows you to make unlimited journeys on the bus, metro, RER and Transiliens across the entire Ile-de-France network (including CDG and Orly airports, Disneyland Paris and Versailles).
+- The NAVIGO PASS is an electronic pass that now allows you to make unlimited journeys on the bus, metro, RER and Transiliens across the entire Île-de-France network (including CDG and Orly airports, Disneyland Paris and Versailles).

 In terms of subscription, you have the option of purchasing a Navigo pass that’s valid for one week, one month or one year.
 If you intend to make multiple journeys each day, then a Navigo pass offers the best value for taking public transport in Paris.

-You can buy a Navigo Pass at any Metro, RER or Translilien window.
+You can buy a Navigo Pass at any Metro, RER or Transilien window.
 Weekly passes can be purchased the previous Friday and are on sale until the Thursday of the current week.
 Monthly passes are on sale from the 20th day of the previous month.
 The annual pass is valid for 12 months from the date of purchase.
 The prices are as follows: